 Eligibility & Program Requirements

-The DOE CSGF is open to U.S. citizens or permanent resident aliens who are planning full-time, uninterrupted study toward a Ph.D. at an accredited U.S. university.
-Those studying engineering and the physical, computer, mathematical or life sciences are encouraged to apply provided they meet the eligibility requirements outlined below.
-Fellowship support is available for four years and must be renewed annually.
+The DOE CSGF is open to U.S. citizens or permanent resident aliens who plan full-time, uninterrupted study toward a Ph.D. at an accredited U.S. university.
+We encourage applications from students in engineering and the physical, computer, mathematical or life sciences who meet the following eligibility requirements.
+The fellowship provides four years of support, but must be renewed each summer.

 The following criteria will be used to determine the eligibility of those applying for the 2014-2015 academic year (with applications due in early January 2014).

 At the time of application, eligibility will apply to:

 - Undergraduate seniors

 - Applicants with no more than B.S. or B.A. degrees who are not enrolled in graduate school